ringcentral/engage-digital-api-docs/docs/sdks/source-sdk/quick-start.md

 ### Content Categorization

-It is possible to manage thread categorization from the Source SDK, a **categories field** is available for Message and Private Message objects.
+It is possible to manage thread categorization from the Channel SDK, a **categories field** is available for Message and Private Message objects.
 Using this field you can send the external categories applied on the third party side to Engage Digital.
-On the Engage Digital side it is possible to set up recategorization rules via the rules engine in order to apply a specific categorization according to the information received from the Source SDK.
+On the Engage Digital side it is possible to set up recategorization rules via the rules engine in order to apply a specific categorization according to the information received from the Channel SDK.

 You can specify any value in this field.
-A mapping will be set up on the Engage Digital side to match the values received via the Source SDK with existing categories in Engage Digital.
+A mapping will be set up on the Engage Digital side to match the values received via the Channel SDK with existing categories in Engage Digital.

 !!! important "Remember!"
     Remember to pass this information to your Engage Digital project manager so that he or she can set up the category mapping.